lightningames/lnbitsbot-js/README.md

 Written in Node.js

+## What does it do?

+The template contains basic functions to:

+- Get Balance
+- Create Invoice
+- Check Invoice
+- Decode Invoice
+- Pay Invoice

 ## How to setup your bot:

 - Step 1.
 Get a [botfather](https://t.me/botfather) token for your bot
 - Step 2.
-Get your Admin key and Invoice/read key from [LNBits wallet page](./lnbits_demo.png)
+Get your Admin key and Invoice/read key from [LNBits wallet page](./images/lnbits_demo.png)
 - Step 3.
 Copy `.env.example` to `.env`.
 Add your values from Step 1 and 2 to `.env`

 - Step 4.
 Run your bot and check that it works.